gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need separate compiler, linker and assembler options for each variant.
 - Need shared compiler, linker and assembler options for all variants.
 - Need to consume locally and between projects and between builds.
-- Need to infer the default variant.
+- Need a hook to infer the default variant.
 - Need to handle dependencies.
 - Need to publish all variants.